 Before comparing the PZ-stack computed by the model presented thus far with one measured experimentally, it is necessary to account for other effects.
 First, depending on the size of the fluorescent bead it might be necessary to include a blurring effect.
-As we showed in Ref. \cite{alemancastaneda2022using}, the exact three-dimensional blurring corresponds to a superposition of two-dimensional convolutions between the PSFs generated by point sources located along the longitudinal diameter of the bead with a kernel that weights more heavily the contributions near the center of the bead and vanishes for those at the poles.
-This exact blurring cannot be rewritten as a three-dimensional convolution due to the loss of the translation invariance along the axis of propagation, but it can be approximated through a semi-analytic method based on a Taylor expansion.
+As shown in Ref.~\onlinecite{alemancastaneda2022using}, the exact three-dimensional blurring corresponds to a superposition of two-dimensional convolutions between the PSFs generated by point sources located along the longitudinal diameter of the bead with a kernel that weights more heavily the contributions near the center of the bead and vanishes for those at the poles.
+This exact blurring cannot be rewritten as a three-dimensional convolution due to the lack of translation invariance along the axis of propagation, but it can be approximated through a semi-analytic method based on a Taylor expansion.
 By keeping the first term of the expansion, we obtain a two-dimensional blurring model based on a two-dimensional convolution of the PSFs.
-If instead we keep two terms in the expansion then we get a three-dimensional blurring model, that can model the blurring along the transverse and longitudinal directions, and that is computed via two-dimensional convolutions of the PSFs and their second-derivatives with respect to $\Delta$.
+If instead we keep two terms in the expansion we get a model for the blurring along both the transverse and longitudinal directions, which is computed via two-dimensional convolutions of the PSFs and their second-derivatives with respect to the bead's axial position thus giving a three-dimensional blurring model.
 Both of these approximate models are computationally more efficient than the exact one and have been implemented in \textsc{pyPSFstack}.
-Moreover, they can be used during the pupil retrieval process, as shown in Sec.~\ref{sec:blur}, albeit at a computational cost due to the supplementary Fourier transforms that need to be computed.
-Nonetheless, they allow for the analytic computation of the gradients which significantly limits the computational slowdown, as opposed to using readily available functions to blur images, such as the one used in \cite{ferdman2020vipr} with Gaussian kernel, which require the gradients to be computed via finite differences.
+Moreover, they can be used during the BDPP retrieval process, as shown in Sec.~\ref{sec:blur}, albeit at a computational cost due to the need of supplementary Fourier transforms.
+Nonetheless, they allow for the analytic computation of the gradients, hence significantly limiting the computational slowdown; using readily available functions to blur images, on the other hand, such as the one used in Ref.~\onlinecite{ferdman2020vipr} with Gaussian kernel, would require the gradients to be computed via finite differences.